aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/supportbundle.md

 Flags:
-      --bundle-config string   Bundle Config file to use when generating support bundle -f, --filename string        Filename that contains EKS-A cluster configuration -h, --help                   help for support-bundle
+      --bundle-config string   Bundle Config file to use when generating support bundle -f, --filename string        Filename that contains EKS-A cluster configuration -h, --help                   Help for support-bundle
       --since string           Collect pod logs in the latest duration like 5s, 2m, or 3h.
       --since-time string      Collect pod logs after a specific datetime(RFC3339) like 2021-06-28T15:04:05Z -w, --w-config string        Kubeconfig file to use when creating support bundle for a workload cluster